 - Garlic Powder

-Store in the refrigerator in a sealed mason jar for up to a month.
+This pumpkin seed Parmesan can be stored in the refrigerator in a sealed mason jar or other airtight container for up to 3 weeks.

 Vegan Parmesan Cheese [Nut-Free, Gluten-Free]